How to Overcome Your Fear of Failure by Using Rewards

 Last Updated on

 There might be affiliate links on this page, which means we get a small commission of anything you buy.
 As an Amazon Associate we earn from qualifying purchases.
 Please do your own research before making any online purchase.

-In this post, he provides a simple (but effective) framework for using a simple reward system for helping you take action on any desired outcome.
+In this post, Stephen Guise provides a simple (but effective) framework for using a simple reward system for helping you take action when you fear failure.
 If you want to know more about Stephen's work, I encourage you to check out this book: Mini Habits: Smaller Habits.
 Bigger Results.

 She was expecting my order.

 Instead, I walked up to her and asked, “Do you like animals?”

 “Yes.
 I love animals,” she said.

 “Me too!”
 I replied, “I was wondering if you'd like to go to the zoo with me.”